 Create unit tests, integration tests, and end-to-end tests from the beginning of development.
 Automated testing within your CI/CD pipelines will catch reliability issues early.
 These unit tests should be thorough, with particular attention paid to known problem areas.
 Test design should be an integral part of your software development process.

-Netflix’s chaos engineering approach has been adopted industry-wide.
+Netflix’s chaos engineering approach has been adopted across the industry.
 By deliberately introducing failures into the system, its resilience can be tested.
-Capital One is another large company that’s leveraged chaos engineering successfully.
+Capital One is another large company that has successfully leveraged chaos engineering.
 Their ‘cloud-first’ approach to banking is an ideal candidate for this approach.

 All software has a target environment, be it desktop, mobile, IoT, embedded, or specialized hardware.
 Design your tests around the unique constraints of each platform.
 For example, medical devices must operate reliably in real-world conditions.
-They may be tested under stressed connectivity, loud surroundings, and other conditions found in a hospital.
+They may be tested under stressful conditions, in loud surroundings, and under other conditions found in a hospital.
 This ensures the device remains stable in life-or-death situations.

 If testing is the foundation of reliability, code quality standards are the structure.
 Setting proper ones minimizes the chances of problems occurring in the first place:

-Set clear standards around error handling, logging, and performance, which will create consistency that improves reliability.
-There are several coding style guides that will provide a starting point: Google has published guides that focus on consistency, readability, and error handling.
+Set clear standards for error handling, logging, and performance to create consistency and improve reliability.
+There are several coding style guides that provide a starting point: Google has published guides focused on consistency, readability, and error handling.
 These guides are available for multiple languages and have influenced industry practices globally.

 Automated tools can help, but they can’t do the job alone.
 Peer reviews catch reliability issues that automated tools may miss, and also help to spread knowledge across teams.
 By performing code reviews, top developers can more easily spread their influence, share their knowledge, and help improve the skills of other team members.

-The security culture of a company has a strong impact on the resulting code.
+A company’s security culture has a strong impact on the code that results.
 By instilling a ‘reliability-first’ mindset, you create an environment where fewer problems arise.
 To do this, train developers to think about edge cases, failure scenarios, and recovery mechanisms.
-Some companies formalize this approach, creating reliability objectives and error budgets, which helps them balance innovation with stability.
+Some companies formalize this approach, creating reliability objectives and error budgets, which help them balance innovation with stability.

-The right tools can significantly improve workflows, allowing for better reliability with less work.
+The right tools can significantly improve workflows, enabling greater reliability with less effort.

-Automated static analysis, performance testing, and scanning for security vulnerabilities are essential parts of any build.
+Automated static analysis, performance testing, and security vulnerability scanning are essential parts of any build.
 Kiuwan’s Code Quality solutions enable developers to integrate the practices seamlessly.
 Once implemented, the tools will provide immediate feedback on reliability issues.

 Sometimes, new code brings new bugs.
 If these bugs are critical enough, the ability to roll back to a more stable version is critical.
-Version control, like GitHub or another git provider, is a must-have.
+Version control, such as GitHub or another Git provider, is a must-have.
 Amazon pioneered the concept of “one-way doors” and “two-way doors,” which represent changes that can be easily reversed and those that can’t.
 Good version control makes it easier to decide how much caution is required before pushing to production.

 Real-time monitoring is a way to proactively improve reliability.
-This strategy provides alerts for reliability issues as they emerge, highlighting latencies, downtimes, and other metrics that might indicate a problem for users.
+This strategy provides alerts for reliability issues as they emerge, highlighting latencies, downtime, and other metrics that may indicate problems for users.

 Code reliability isn’t just a technical consideration—it’s a requirement for success.
 When an organization prioritizes reliable code, it gains a competitive advantage.
 Reduced maintenance costs, enhanced performance, and superior user experiences drive the company forward.
 Comprehensive testing, quality standards, and the right tools ensure reliability is built into every aspect of their applications.

-Tools like Kiuwan’s Code Quality (QA) and Governance solutions are an integral part of building secure software.
-Leveraging these tools enhances your overall code quality and improves security, ultimately leading to greater efficiency for your development teams.
+Tools like Kiuwan’s Code Quality (QA) and Governance solutions are integral to building secure software.
+Leveraging these tools enhances your code quality and security, ultimately improving efficiency for your development teams.
 Request a free trial and start strengthening your security posture today!